HopkinsIDD/globaltoolbox/README.md

 ## Use

-To use globaltoolbox, there are two steps:
+To use globaltoolbox, there are three steps:

 1. Create the database (only required once)
 1. Load the database (only required once per country)